CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

-In some workflows it is more convenient to send conversion requests over HTTP instead of calling the module directly.
+In some workflows it is more convenient to send conversion requests over an HTTP(S) endpoint instead of calling the module directly.
 For that case, `Convert-Pheno` includes a lightweight REST API.

 ## Basic request

-Send a `POST` request to `/api` with a JSON body:
+Send a `POST` request to `/api` with a JSON body.
+Local examples below use plain `http://` for simplicity, but the same API can also be exposed over `https://` depending on deployment:

 ```bash
 curl -d "@data.json" -H 'Content-Type: application/json' -X POST http://localhost:3000/api